Skip to contents

 keep.data

 whether to attach data to the output object (default TRUE).
 When the data object is large, keep.data can be set to FALSE to preserve memory.
-The attached data is used to compute profile likelihood confidence intervals, but can also be supplied seperately when keep.data=FALSE.
+The attached data is used to compute profile likelihood confidence intervals, but can also be supplied separately when keep.data=FALSE.
 See confint.

 ...